-There are free credit monitoring services like RocketHQSM that will send you alerts such as new inquiries or accounts opened so that you’ll know as soon as possible if there is any fraudulent activity.
+Keep in mind there are free credit monitoring services that will send you alerts such as new inquiries or accounts opened so that you’ll know as soon as possible if there is any fraudulent activity.

 While there are circumstances that got you in debt, you can take action to eliminate it entirely.
 Read our guide for ways to get out of credit card debt.